abstracthat/hexo-boilerplate/source/index.md

   - tumblr
 ---

-<div class="note">**Note**: this boilerplate is currently under active development and may contain incomplete templates.</div>
+<div class="note"><p>**Note**: this boilerplate is currently under active development and may contain incomplete templates.</p></div>

-Using the Node static site generator, [Hexo](https://github.com/tommy351/hexo) this boilerplate gets your site off the ground and onto the web fast!.
+Using the Node static site generator, [Hexo](https://github.com/tommy351/hexo), this boilerplate gets your site off the ground and onto the web fast!.

 Terse syntax using [Jade](jade-lang.com/reference/) templates and [Stylus](http://learnboost.github.io/stylus/) with support for [Coffeescript](http://coffeescript.org/) (or plain JS).
 Content from flat files, markdown or html and configuration as YAML.
 One command to generate, optimize files, and deploy.

-> Modular, organized code structure.
-Style without too much.

 ## Site Types
 - a **single** page site with terms of use and privacy pages